Generation Z in the United States: Digital literacy

+The role of Generation Z in the future "digital economy" remains uncertain as they still lack the skills they need to join the workforce.
+At least initially, they struggle with office items such as printers or scanners.
+Many are also unfamiliar with touch typing.

 Use of social media networks

-Adults aged 18 to 24 stand out in their usage of social media, with 88% being on at least one platform.
-YouTube in particular is the top platform, with 94% of users from that age group.
-These people are also split on how easy it is for them to quit a certain social media network; 51% say it is hard for them to give it up.
+Almost all Americans who were in their teens and 20s during the late 2010s and early 2020s are on at least one social-media platform.
+YouTube was the most popular in 2024, followed by TikTok, Instagram, and Snapchat.
+Meanwhile, Facebook and Twitter have lost grounds among teenagers compared to the 2010s.
+About three quarters checked their accounts multiple times a day.
 Members of Generation Z are more likely to "follow" others on social media than "share" and use different types of social media for different purposes.
-Very few expressed concern about third parties being able to access their data as modern teenagers share more personal information more often compared to previous generations.
-Majorities have uploaded photographs of themselves, stated their hobbies or interested, given their school names, posted the their locations, and revealed their relationship statuses.
-However, only 18% of Generation Z engaged in political conversations on social media networks.
+Very few expressed concern about third parties being able to access their data as they share more personal information more often compared to previous generations.
+Most have uploaded photographs of themselves, stated their interests, given their school names, posted their locations, and revealed their relationship statuses.
+As a cohort, Generation Z finds validation and social support on social media, where they develop their own individual identities.
+On the other hand, only a minority engaged in political conversations on social media networks.
+Despite their heavy usage of social media, a majority believe that life was better before the emergence of these platforms.

-While teens may dislike certain aspects Facebook, such as excessive sharing, they continue to use it because participation is important in terms of socializing with friends and peers.
-On the other hand, Twitter is gaining in popularity, with 24% of teens having a Twitter account in 2012 compared to 16% in 2011.
-Teens typically keep their Facebook accounts private and make their Twitter accounts public.
-This is partly because of the increasing number of adults on the former.
-Snapchat is also seen to have gained attraction in Generation Z because videos, pictures, and messages send much faster on it than in regular messaging.
-Speed and reliability are important factors in members of Generation Z choice of social networking platform.
-This need for quick communication is apparent in the popularity of apps like Vine and the prevalent use of emojis.
-By the early 2020s, TikTok has become one of the most popular social networks among teenagers and young adults, so much so that they are willing to ignore their own government' concerns over issues of user privacy and national security, as well as a possible nationwide ban.
+While teens may dislike certain aspects of Facebook, such as excessive sharing, they continue to use it because participation is important in terms of socializing with peers.
+Teens typically keep their Facebook accounts private and make their Twitter accounts public, partly because of the number of adults on the former.
+Speed and reliability are important factors in choice of social networking platform.
+This need for quick communication is apparent in the popularity of apps like Vine or Snapchat and the prevalent use of emojis.
+By the early 2020s, TikTok has become one of the most popular social networks among teenagers and young adults, who frequently use it as a news source and a search engine.
+Young Americans are willing to ignore their own government's concerns over issues of user privacy and national security, as well as a possible nationwide ban.